yukimasano/PASS/PASSify/README.md

 booktitle={arxiv},
 year={2019}
 ```
-The person detector is from [detectron2 repo](https://github.com/facebookresearch/detectron2), specifically, the Cascade-RCNN trained with 3x.
+The person detector is from [detectron2 repo](https://github.com/facebookresearch/detectron2) (Apache Licence), specifically, the Cascade-RCNN trained with 3x.
 ```
 @misc{wu2019detectron2,
 author =       {Yuxin Wu and Alexander Kirillov and Francisco Massa and